 There's almost nothing left of the castle, but in 1601 there was a naval battle in the inlet of Castlehaven.
 The Spanish were landing troops at Kinsale but part of their invasion fleet became separated and landed here.
-They were welcomed ashore as allies, but English warships bombarded the Spanish flotilla to smithereens.
+They were welcomed ashore as allies, but English warships bombarded their flotilla to smithereens.

 Get in